This guide documents the best way to make various types of contribution to Apache Spark,

 which commit, so that reviewers can easily understand the bug.
 It also helps committers to

 decide how far the bug fix should be backported, when the pull request is merged.
+The pull

 Performance regression is also one kind of bug.
 The pull request to fix a performance regression